appearancelab/appearancelab/index.md

 {%- comment -%} 1 — ABOUT {%- endcomment -%}

 {% capture text %}
-Learn more about the Psychophysics of Appearance Laboratory, our mission, and research focus.
+Learn more about the Psychophysics of Appearance Laboratory, and research focus.

 {% include button.html
   link="about"